 6. The Challenges and Risks of Democratization of VR-AR,

-Bruno Arnaldi is Professor of Computer Science at the University of Rennes 1, France and a founding member of the Association Française de Réalité Virtuelle et de Réalité Augmentée (AFRV).
+Bruno Arnaldi is Professor of Computer Science at INSA Rennes, France and a founding member of the Association Française de Réalité Virtuelle et de Réalité Augmentée (AFRV).

 Pascal Guitton is Professor of Computer Science at the University of Bordeaux, France and a founding member of AFRV.